0x1eef/read-quran.wasm/README.md

 make additional web requests or use other methods to source the contents of The Qur'an.

-Two languages are provided: the original Arabic, and an english translation.
+Two languages are provided: the original Arabic, and an English translation.

 ## Demo

-This library is being used on [0x1eef.github.io/read-quran](https://0x1eef.github.io/read-quran) - a simple web page that allows one to read a randomly selected chapter from The Qur'an.
+read_quran.rs is being used on [0x1eef.github.io/read-quran](https://0x1eef.github.io/read-quran) -
+a simple web page that allows one to read a randomly selected chapter from The Qur'an.